Luxmusik/sandbox-virtualappliance/readme.md

-Sandbox Virtual Appliance 2.0 Install Guide
+Sandbox Server 2.0 Install Guide
 ===========================================
-This document describes how to install and configure the Sandbox Virtual Appliance in your environment.
+Sandbox Server is the on-premises solution for enterprise teams.
+It allows everyone in your organisation to easilly collaborate on your stubs and mock services.
+This document describes how to install and configure Sandbox Server in your environment.

 1. System Requirements
 ----------------------

-#### Packaging

-The 2.0 appliance is now made available as a zip file, instead of a full VM image like v1.x.
-So a suitable Linux VM is required to install the package on, while slightly less convenient this allows greater flexibility to meet enterprise requirements like monitoring, logging, backups and automated deployments.

-#### Linux

-We recommend a Linux environment running kernel 3.15 or above, there is an issue in kernel 3.13 that causes failures in some environments.
-We run Ubuntu 15.04 LTS, but you can use whatever you like as long it meets the above requirements.

-#### Capacity
+#### Hardware

+- If you are evaluating Sandbox, we recommend that you use a server with at least 2gb memory.
+- For production, we recommend 2+ processor cores and 4gb+ memory
-The virtual machine needs 4gb+ memory, the equivalent of an AWS m3.medium or larger.
+- For Amazon Web Services (AWS) the virtual machine needs 4gb+ memory, the equivalent of an AWS m3.medium or larger.
+- The hardware requirements for a full production deployment depend on the number and frequency of stub / mock service requests and the number of active sandboxes.

+#### Operating Systems

+Although Sandbox can be urn on Windows, Linux and Mac systems, for enterprise use we only recommend, and support, Linus.
+This recommendation is based on our own testing and experience with using Sandbox.

+- Sandbox is a pure Java application and should run on any platform (Apple Mac OS X, Linux, Microsoft Windows), provided all the Java requirements are satisfied.
+- We recommend using a Linux environment running kernel 3.15 or above.
+- In production environments Sandbox should be run from a dedicated user account.

 #### Java

-A very specific version of Java is required, Java 8 Update 25.
-Later versions have memory leaks, and earlier versions have performance problems.
-So this version is mandatory.
+- Sandbox requires a very specific version of Java 8; it is JRE 1.8.0u25.
+We recommend using Oracle JRE 8 which you can download from the Oracle website.
+- Sandbox only requires the Java JRE, not the JDK.
+-
+#### Databases

+Sandbox supports H2 and PostgreSQL databases.

+- Sandbox bundles H2 by default and is only intended for evaluation use.
+- It is recommended that Sandbox is connected to an external PostgreSQL database.

 #### Ports

-The Sandbox appliance is made up of a number of components, 4 of which are servers that you will interact with, each of these has a separate port:
+By default, Sandbox uses the following ports:

 | Type      | Protocol  | Port Range    |
 |-----------|-----------|---------------|